WISE-PaaS/example-py-docker-iothub/README.md

         return render_template('index.html')
 ```

-This is the mqtt connect config code，`ENSAAS_SERVICES` can get the application environment in WISE-PaaS。
+This is the MQTT connect config code，`ENSAAS_SERVICES` can get the application environment in WISE-PaaS。

 ```py
 ENSAAS_SERVICES = os.getenv('ENSAAS_SERVICES')